 Esplanade Art Trail

-Aucklanders and visitors to the city can now enjoy a free leisure precinct, including an outdoor gallery of works by renowned New Zealand artists, thanks to a major transformation project managed by RDT Pacific for Auckland Airport.
+Aucklanders and visitors to the city can now enjoy a free leisure precinct, including an outdoor gallery of works by renowned New Zealand artists, thanks to a significant transformation project managed by RDT Pacific for Auckland Airport.

 Called the Esplanade, the art trail has two parts – a tree and wildflower-lined path connecting Abbeville Estate and John Goulter Drive, and a trail with purpose-built seating, around the lake, and out onto a peninsula.
 The works are displayed in landscaped grounds in and around a wetlands area, viewable from walkways.
 The project has given a new lease on life to a rarely-used paddock and a walking track that had seen better days.

-There are 10 sculptures displayed in the lake area, with other art installations throughout AIAL property including the kinetic Tuwing sculpture by sculptor Phil Price at the terminal entry roundabout.
+There are ten sculptures displayed in the lake area, with other art installations throughout AIAL property including the kinetic Tuwing sculpture by sculptor Phil Price at the terminal entry roundabout.
 Despite its potential challenges, installing the Tuwing sculpture went smoothly, with RDT Pacific working closely with landscapers The Plant People.

 The Art Trail and its surrounds are already making the Airport’s new business district a more desirable place to work and visit.
-The development is part of a wider ‘place-making’ initiative to enhance the cultural and social aspects in the area and establish The District at Auckland Airport as the city’s best working environment.
+The development is part of a broader ‘place-making’ initiative to enhance the cultural and social aspects in the area and establish The District at Auckland Airport as the city’s best working environment.